Operator moment dilations as block operators: Self-adjoint dilations

 \subsection{Concrete self-adjoint dilations}

 Now we turn our discussion to a concrete construction of self-adjoint dilation.
-Before that, let us recall some known facts from the literature that a bounded self-adjoint operator say $B$ defined on a separable Hilbert space with a unit cyclic vector $v$ can be represented by a tridiagonal matrix with respect to the basis obtained by Gram-Schmidt process from the set $\{v, Bv, B^{2}v, \cdots\}$.
+Before that, let us recall some known facts from the literature.
+Let us recall some known facts from the literature connecting self-adjoint operators and Jacobi/tri-diagonal matrices.
+Suppose $B$ is a bounded self-adjoint operator defined on a separable Hilbert space admitting a unit cyclic vector $v$.
+It can be represented by a tri-diagonal matrix with respect to the basis obtained by Gram-Schmidt process from the set $\{v, Bv, B^{2}v, \cdots\}$.
 Suppose the matrix $B$ is expressed as,

-then it is related to a family of monic orthogonal polynomials given by $p_0(x)=1, p_1(x)=(x-a_0)$,
+Then it is related to a family of monic orthogonal polynomials given by $p_0(x)=1, p_1(x)=(x-a_0)$,

 Note that here equation \eqref{Equation: orthogonal polynomial} is obtained by expanding the determinant of $(xI-B_{n})$ using the last row, where $B_{n}$ is the $n\times n$ truncated matrix of $B$.
-More information on this can be found in the well known classic on Hilbert space linear transformations \cite{Stone 1932}.
+This is being cited from \cite[Lemma 3.2]{BP}.
+It is to be noted that the cyclicity of $v$, ensures that $b_j\neq 0$ for every $j$.
+By replacing the basis vectors by the same vectors multiplied by suitable phase-factors one may actually take $b_j>0$ for every $j$.
+The recurrence relations require minor modifications if we consider orthonormal polynomials instead of orthogonal polynomials.
+Exact formulae and other basic information about this theory can be found in the classic book \cite{Stone 1932}.
 Some applications of this idea to quantum theory with worked out examples can be seen in \cite{BP}.